 Although geophysical surveys can't replace conventional site characterization methods, they can be used to fill data gaps between more direct measurements or be used to identify areas to target with follow-up subsurface investigations.
-The use of one or more geophysical surveying methods will be evaluated based on site-specific conditions and the quality and amount of currently available hydrogeologic and geotechnical data.
+The use of geophysical surveying methods is not proposed at this time but will be further evaluated based on whether field activities are performed during baseball season, site-specific conditions, and the quality and amount of hydrogeologic and geotechnical data obtained from the SPT and auger borings once they are drilled.